 To say that God’s law is flawed and insufficient is the same as saying that God’s way of thinking and planning is not perfect at all.
 It indirectly says that God is not all-knowing and lacks mastery in planning.
 As a professed Christian, will you agree with that?

 My appeal to our critics and their fanatic members is this: after you laid out your reasoning and doctrines, please look at it again.
-This time study it in wider perspective and see if it violates the fundamental doctrines of the Bible, or even with your own teachings.
+This time study it in a wider perspective and see if it violates the fundamental doctrines of the Bible, or even with your own teachings.
 Is your reasoning ‘sound’ with your other doctrines?
-You are saying that God is all-knowing, but then on the other hand you are saying that God made a law that will be defective someday!
+You are saying that God is all-knowing, but then, on the other hand, you are saying that God made a law that will be defective someday!
 How can an All-knowing God made a law that will be defective someday?

 It Suggests That God is Not Fair

 Others argued that God gave different laws for different people in different generation or times.
-They said that God gave different set of laws for the generation of Adam and Eve, another law in the time of Noah, and another law for the Christians, etc. The Ten Commandments were the laws given for the Jews and only applicable during their time is what they claimed.
+They said that God gave a different set of laws for the generation of Adam and Eve, another law in the time of Noah, and another law for the Christians, etc. The Ten Commandments were the laws given for the Jews and only applicable during their time is what they claimed.